School Updates

 At Wolvey, all of our English lessons are based upon high quality texts to engage and enthuse the children to write for purpose.
 Each class completes an hour of English a day, as well as stand alone reading lessons and phonic lessons in KS1.

-Each class also takes part in regular, short SPaG sessions to reinforce the grammar and spelling rules laid out in our Wolvey writing progression map.
+Each class also takes part in regular, short SPaG sessions to reinforce the grammar and spelling rules laid out in our Wolvey writing and grammar progression map.

 In English lessons, teachers discuss the texts, model writing, carry out guided writing, promote ideas through drama and encourage the children to write using a range of stimulus, word banks and working walls.

 To support our children with spelling, we employ the online Spelling Shed platform, where the children can find their weekly homework and a play a range of games.
-To encourage the children to complete this homework, each week we do a "Top Ten Spellers" in our Achievement Assembly and a trophy is awarded to our top speller of the week.
+To encourage the children to complete this homework, each week we do a "Top Ten Spellers" in our Achievement Assembly and a certificate is awarded to our top speller of the week in each key stage.

 Assessment Of Writing